We are Currently Accepting Applications for the

-Students have the opportunity to meet with instructors and receive support at our Alternative Education Center beginning in the 2021-2022 school year (formerly Los Coyotes Middle School) in La Mirada and our Community Resource Campus (formerly Huerta Elementary) in Norwalk.
+Students have the opportunity to meet with instructors and receive support at our Alternative Education Center (formerly Los Coyotes Middle School) in La Mirada and our Community Resource Campus (formerly Huerta Elementary) in Norwalk.
 Students enrolled in the programs will have the opportunity to participate in in-person activities such as projects for elective courses and science labs.
 In addition to academic assistance, both locations offer full service counseling and mental health and wellness support; in addition to access to other community resources.

 K-8 Independent Study/Virtual Academy

 The K-8 Independent Study program is designed to support parents who choose to instruct their child or children at home.
 Parents provide direction and monitor student progress, and instructional strategies are responsive to the individual learning needs of the student.
 A credentialed instructor oversees and works closely with each parent and provides the appropriate educational materials.
 All curricular materials are NLMUSD board-approved and align with the core curriculum districtwide.
 Parents have the ability to choose from traditional Independent Study materials or utilize the Virtual platform (Acellus) we offer students.